 Step Up the Smaller Details

-While the stairs are totally new, Sendich maintained the original integrity by re-creating the curves around the landings.
+While the stairs are totally new, Sendich maintained their original integrity by re-creating the curves around the landings.
 “The beauty is in the wood,” says Sendich of the new treads and risers that lead from the main parlor up to the second level (the adult space), then on to the kids’ shared floor.
 The blackened steel balusters, topped with a walnut handrail, pop against the crisp white walls, painted in All White by Farrow & Ball.

-To really achieve that “wow” moment, they made the cased opening wider than normal and lined it with white oak (the same material as the chevron floors).
+To really achieve that “wow” moment, they made the nearby cased opening wider than normal and lined it with white oak (the same material as the chevron floors).
 The extra attention to trim makes the zen space feel well-thought-out—not boring.
 “The goal was to build a home that’s special but not precious,” says Ashcroft.